What’s sparkling water, aka carbonated water or seltzer water? Is it good for you? Here’s what you need to know about this bubbly beverage.

 Is sparkling water good for you?

 Yes, as long as you stick to unflavored sparkling water with no additives and sugars!
 Sparkling water is just as hydrating as still, and some studies show it may have benefits for digestion.

 Is sparkling water bad for your teeth?
 No, as long as its plain and unflavored.
 The American Dental Association indicates studies show that water and sparkling water have the same minimal impact on tooth enamel.
 Even better, it’s much better for your teeth than sugary drinks and soda.
 Keep in mind, though: citrus-flavored waters do have higher acid levels that increase the risk of damage to your enamel, so try to enjoy them in one sitting or with meals.

 Can you make carbonated water at home?

 Yes!
 There are lots of home carbonation systems on the market, due to the massive interest in sparkling water.
 The advantage to these systems?
 There’s much less aluminum can or bottle waste!
 We use a SodaStream to make our own water on demand.

 Popular cocktails with sparkling water

-Sparkling water or seltzer has been used in cocktails for hundreds of years.
+Sparkling water or seltzer water have been used in cocktails for hundreds of years.
 You can use club soda interchangeably in cocktail recipes since it’s so similar.
 Add bubbles to wine and you’ve got a wine spritzer!
 Add it to gin and you’ve got a Gin Rickey.
 There are so many tasty drinks try: here are some of the most popular: